Mariem-ro/housingpricepredict/README.md

-small application for predecting house price. languages : jupyter Notebook, Flask, css, html, boostrap. we did push this app To Heroku For Web hosting. just copie this link in the url. do not open it by just clicking on the link below.
+small application for predecting house price. languages : jupyter Notebook, Flask, css, html, boostrap. we did push this app To Heroku For Web hosting. click on the link below.

 https://predictpricehouse.herokuapp.com/